mnahmad/nested_serializers/README.md

 # Nested Serializer
 Nested serializers is a difficult concept and it took me a lot of time to figure out all the issues, thus, I decided to create a workiing example so others can also reading the stated blogs plus go through here.
-This repo also contains example code to allow image upload using DRF, please see the section [Photo Upload](#Photo-upload).
-Since I am using the repo as test bed, so a specific case (where JSON contain data in a specific format) is also tested in section [One2Many JSON](One2Many-JSON).
+This repo also contains example code

+1. to allow image upload using DRF, please see the section [Photo Upload](#Photo-upload).
+2. for specific case (where JSON contain data in a specific format) is also tested in section [One2Many JSON](#One2Many-JSON).
+3. For specific case where [JSON Key name](#Change-JSON-Key-Name) needs to be changed to match model field name.

 Most of the code in this repo is taken from [this](https://medium.com/@rushic24/creating-nested-serializers-in-django-rest-framework-5110c6674fba) medium post and [this](https://medium.com/@gurupratap.matharu/build-a-restapi-using-nested-serializers-in-django-rest-framework-c0f6a31fd865) medium post.
 The code is enhanced to apply some chesk, explained in details below.